 - 1 teaspoon lemon juice

-- In a thick-bottomed pan over medium heat, heat about 2-inches deep of oil.
+In a thick-bottomed pan over medium heat, heat about 2-inches deep of oil.
 Add chicken and cook, stirring occasionally, for about 5 minutes or until golden, crisp and cooked through.
-With a slotted spoon, remove from pan and drain on a colander set over a bowl.
-Serve hot with sauce of choice.
-Do NOT overcrowd pan, fry in batches as needed.
+With a slotted spoon, remove from pan and drain on a wire rack set.
+Do NOT overcrowd the pan, fry in batches as needed.
 Serve immediately with honey mustard sauce or dipping sauce of choice.